Formatting Column-Based Files

 LiveRamp does not accept fixed-width files.
 Make sure to use a delimited format.

-In order to maximize reach and maintain accuracy, the following 13 standard headers and their associated fields are highly recommended for every column-based file of PII identifiers you upload to LiveRamp.
+In order to maximize reach and maintain accuracy, the following 13 standard headers and their associated fields are highly recommended for every column-based file with PII identifiers you upload to LiveRamp.

 Click here to download a CSV file with these headers that you can use as a template.
 You can find other downloadable files in the sections below.